yashiwashi123/yashiwashi123.github.io/bumblebee.md

 ![alt text](/resources/bumblebee/image-3.png)

 The output reads `lnk1`
 This indicates that this version of bumblebee is being distributed via lnk email attachments.
-Furthermore, it possibly indicates that the authors of bumblebee set their versioning to indicate the initial vector of infection.
+Furthermore, it possibly indicates that the authors of bumblebee set their versioning or campaignIDs to indicate the initial vector of infection.

+Now, something interesting to observer here.
+If we reference some older samples, specifically one researched by Proofpoint back in 2022, we note that the campaignID was previoiusly stored in plaintext.
+The sample I'm analysing comes from [here](https://bazaar.abuse.ch/browse.php?search=sha256%3Aaf59ce785e062bf0d198eb4e3bdbc1ee57d58164de6dc1faf38836c670ef6f7d)
+It was uploaded in September of 2023 and has a compilation timestamp of `2023-09-04 09:02:26` We note that the campaignID is no longer being stored in plaintext and instead encrypted via RC4.
+We can conclude that Bumblebee was seeing active development since the 2022 Proofpoint blog.

 Shortly after, the malware generates hashes and passes them to the `CreateEventW` API call